The satellite view shows Jackson, most populous city and capital of the State of Mississippi

-Like any US city Jackson also started from scratch, in the beginning it was known as LeFleur's Bluff, a trading post on the west bank of the Pearl River, close to the Old Natchez Trace, an ancient Indian trail and later a trade route between Nashville
+from scratch.
+In the beginning, it was known as LeFleur's Bluff, a trading post on the west bank of the Pearl River, close to the Old Natchez Trace, an ancient Indian trail which later became a trade route between Nashville

-Today Jackson has a population of about 170,000 inhabitants (in 2015).
-500,000 people live in Jackson metro area.
+Today Jackson has a slightly declining population of about 167,000 inhabitants (in 2018).
+579,000 people live in the Jackson metro area.

 , one of the historically black universities.

 Jackson points of interest: